 You can do a lot of things with Philips Hue lighting.
 One of the most basic use cases is turning the lights on and off at certain times.
 Many people turn their lights on at night and off during daylight hours.
 This lets you use natural light during the day and it keeps your electric bill down.
 Of course, you can do this manually, but what’s the point of smart lights if you’re still doing everything manually?
 You didn’t pay all that money to not take advantage of these features, right?
-In this tutorial, we’ll take a look at turning Philips Hue lights on and off at sunset and sunrise, respectively.
+In this tutorial, we’ll take a look at turning Philips Hue lights on and off at sunset and sunrise automatically.

 This doesn’t quite work out of the box because sunrise and sunset times subtly change every day.
 This one requires cloud support to ensure that this behavior triggers at the appropriate time.
 There are three main ways to get the effect.
 For the first, you need: